Together-Java/ModernJava/src/variables/challenges.md

 You are not allowed to write `b = "A";` or `a = "B";`

+As a hint: you can always make new variables.

 ## Challenge 5

 Some of the variables in this program are named "wrong."[^byconvention] Fix them.